Parti Rakyat Malaysia: Recent activity

+After Hassan returned to PKR, the position of PRM president was taken up by Rohana Ariffin from 2010 to 2015.
+She eventually stepped down to be replaced by Ariffin Salimon.

-In the lead-up to the 2018 general election, the party was joined by former Teratai assemblywoman, Jenice Lee Ying Ha, and former Kapar MP, S. Manikavasagam.
-Both contested in the election but failed to win their seats.
+In the lead-up to the 2018 general election, the party was joined by former DAP assemblywoman for Teratai, Jenice Lee Ying Ha, and former Kapar MP, S. Manikavasagam who had previously represented PKR.
+Both contested in the election but failed to win.

-Ahead of the 2022 general election, the party announced that it would be contesting in 28 parliamentary seats, including all 14 seats in the state of Kelantan.
-The party ultimately nominated 16 candidates, all of whom lost their deposits.
-In the aftermath of the election, the PRM central committee unanimously voted to appoint former Umno and PKR politician Mohamad Ezam Mohd Nor deputy president of the party.
-Former party president Rohana Ariffin called this "tragic" news and asserted: "the party has shifted to the right-wing and we are seeing the demise of a left-wing party."
+In the 2022 general election, the party nominated 16 candidates, all of whom lost their deposits.
+In the aftermath of the election, the PRM central committee unanimously voted to appoint former UMNO and PKR politician, Mohamad Ezam Mohd Nor as deputy president of the party.
+Rohana Ariffin referred to Ezam's appointment as "tragic", asserting that the party had shifted to the right and that "we are seeing the demise of a left-wing party."

+Factional dispute

+Upon Ariffin Salimon's death in December 2023, Mohamad Ezam was bypassed for the presidency in favour of vice president Ahmad Jufliz Faizal, beginning a factional dispute.
+An extraordinary general meeting was held on 2 March 2024, where Rohana Ariffin and Mohamad Ezam were elected president and deputy president.
+The meeting also elected Tan Chow Kang, S. Manikavasagam, and youth leader Sarah Afiqah Zainol Ariff as party vice presidents, and RN Raj as secretary-general replacing Koh Swee Yong.
+The Registrar of Societies (ROS) has yet to recognise the new leadership as of 3 March 2024.

+In 2024 Kuala Kubu Baharu by-election, PRM fielded Ariffin Salomon’s daughter in-law Hafizah Zainuddin, who lost her deposit.

+In September 2024, Mohamad Ezam left the party to join the Malaysian Islamic Party (PAS).